jafs/avm/src/recursos/ficheros/readme.txt

 Version History
 ===============
-Version 0.5.6 - In process
+Version 6 - In process
  - New app icon.
+ - New Jelly Bean android icons style.
  - Small enhacements.
  - Improve of menu style.
  - Button for hide and show debug console.